Ask the Usher conversation about Mean Girls in The Usher

 How AI Is Used

 The "Ask the Usher" feature uses Claude as a conversational movie expert that is constrained to answering questions about the movie page you're on.
-And I added another chat widget to the home screen to answer questions about any movie and make recommendations.
+And I added another chat widget to the home screen to help make recommendations.

 Tech Stack

-A web and mobile stack connected to movie databases and Claude for conversational recommendations.
+A mobile stack connected to movie databases and Claude for conversational recommendations.

 Next.jsExpoClaude APITMDB APIOMDB APICloudflareVercel